Pastoral Care/Child Protection

 The school has very clear procedures for dealing with issues which relate to Child Protection.
 These include how to deal with ‘disclosures’, how to counsel children, who to inform, how and when to involve outside agencies (eg, Social Services,) and what records to keep.
 To view a copy of our policies please contact the Principal.

-Our Pastoral Care policies also relate to Health Education, Drugs Education, Road Safety, Personal Safety and Citizenship.
+Our Pastoral Care policies also relate to Anti-Bullying, Health Education, Drugs Education, Road Safety, Personal Safety and Citizenship.
 Each of these elements are addressed through the curriculum in Both Key Stage 1 and Key Stage 2.
 Again, parents may access full policies on request.

 From time to time the school may pursue a particular initiative in relation to one of these areas.
 If so, or if our policies change significantly, parents will be kept fully informed.